Dhaka-15

-Dhaka-15 is a constituency in the Jatiya Sangsad (National Parliament) of Bangladesh.
+Dhaka-15 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh since 2026 by Shafiqur Rahman of the Bangladesh Jamaat-e-Islami.

 Boundaries

-The constituency encompasses parts of the Dhaka North City Corporation, specifically Wards 4, 13, 14, and 16, integrating these areas under a single administrative and electoral boundary.
+The constituency encompasses Dhaka North City Corporation wards 4, 13, 14, and 16.

 History

 The constituency was created when, ahead of the 2008 general election, the Election Commission redrew constituency boundaries to reflect population changes revealed by the 2001 Bangladesh census.
 The 2008 redistricting added 7 new seats to the Dhaka metropolitan area, increasing the number of constituencies in the capital from 8 to 15.